circleci/circleci-docs/jekyll/_cci2/orb-concepts.md

   - Windows
   - Machine (Linux VM)

-In our [Node orb](https://circleci.com/orbs/registry/orb/circleci/node) for example, we provide users with a parameterized Docker based executor where the user may set the Docker tag.
-This allows the user to easily test their application against many version of Node.js when utilized by the Node orb's _[test job](https://circleci.com/orbs/registry/orb/circleci/node#usage-run_matrix_testing)_.
+In the [Node orb](https://circleci.com/orbs/registry/orb/circleci/node), for example, a parameterized Docker-based executor is provided, through which users can set the Docker tag.
+This provides a simple way to test applications against any version of Node.js when used with the Node orb's [test job](https://circleci.com/orbs/registry/orb/circleci/node#usage-run_matrix_testing).

 ```yaml
 docker: